Frequently Asked Questions

-Cremation is a process which uses extreme heat to reduce the body to ashes and bone fragments.
+Cremation is a process that uses extreme heat to reduce the body to ashes and bone fragments.

 Human populations have used cremation to care for their dead for centuries, and today's technological advances have made cremation a cleaner, more environmentally-friendly alternative to traditional burial.

-Not to mention it's one-third or less, the cost of traditional burial.
+Not to mention it's one-third or less, the cost of a traditional burial.

 Cremation simplifies the choices a family would be required to make for a traditional funeral service at an already difficult time.

 According to the Oxford Dictionary, cremation is a noun and means "the disposal of a dead person's body by burning it to ashes, typically after a funeral ceremony."